About

 A 25 page Epilogue, "New Horizons: An Abbreviated Photographic Journal" has been published in The Pluto System After New Horizons by the University of Arizona Press.

-And, as a result of photographically documenting the New Horizons mission to the Pluto System since 2005, Soluri received a Group Achievement Award "for exceptional contributions in the successful completion of the initial reconnaissance of the Pluto system ..."
+As a result of photographically documenting the ten year New Horizons mission to the Pluto System since 2005, he received a NASA Group Achievement Award "for exceptional contributions in the successful completion of the initial reconnaissance of the Pluto system ..."

 His corporate sponsors have included: Legion/Moab papers, Canon USA, EIZO, Cineo Lighting, Glyph Technologies and LiveBooks.